 Assessment is one of the most challenging adjustments for teachers in e-Learning.
 Distance learning should be seen as an opportunity for students, individually or collaboratively, to complete written assignments, design infographics, make video presentations, or complete oral assessments via video chat, amongst others.
-Teachers are encouraged to consider the multiple ways a student might demonstrate the depth of their learning instead of forcing a traditional assessment will positively influence the experience for students, leverage the strengths of e-Learning, and prevent frustration on the teacher's part when traditional methods fall short.
+Teachers are encouraged to consider the multiple ways a student might demonstrate the depth of their learning instead of forcing a traditional assessment method that doesn't work when not on campus.
+Thinking differently about assessment will positively influence the experience for students, leverage the strengths of e-Learning, and prevent frustration on the teacher's part when traditional methods fall short.

-"I have found students enjoy having greater freedom to work at their own pace and not compare themselves to others. e-Learning has allowed more introverted students to attempt more questions through private chat and engage in a way they might not do so proactively in the physical classroom" Secondary Teacher
+"I have found students enjoy having greater freedom to work at their own pace and not compare themselves to others. e-Learning has allowed more introverted students to attempt more questions through private chat and engage in a way they might not do so proactively in the physical classroom"